10 Ways To Boost Your Productivity at Work

 Are you looking for ways to improve your productivity at work?
-If you are, it’s an indicator that you care about quality and are time sensitive.
-Both of these qualities are found in good leaders, and can help you get on the path for a promotion.
+If you are, it indicates that you care about quality and are time-sensitive.
+Both of these qualities are found in good leaders and can help you get on the path to a promotion.

 Our 10-step guide helps you transform your day from reactivity (where you simply react to everything that happens in your day) to proactivity (where you take control of the things that you can and plan extra time to manage the things in your day that you cannot control).
 Being proactive is the key to increasing your productivity.

 Proactive leaders are less overwhelmed, more emotionally stable, and clear-headed.
-They inspire their subordinates and earn confidence from their superiors.
-These kinds of leaders go on to executive-level positions and can launch multi-million dollar businesses.
-While not everyone can become CEO, each person can learn the steps to be proactive instead of reactive.
+They inspire their subordinates and earn the confidence of their superiors.
+These leaders go on to executive-level positions and can launch multi-million dollar businesses.
+While not everyone can become CEO, everyone can learn the steps to be proactive instead of reactive.

 Here is a quick rundown of the 10 steps.
 Feel free to skip to specific steps for more information.

 - Batch When Appropriate

 - Think About Process for Tasks that Shouldn’t be Batched

 - Take Mini Breaks